Sbanks2/SQL_Bike_Share/README.md

 ```

 #### 2. Test creating new columns, (month_num, start_month, day_num, start_day), and view them in the queried temporary table
-These columns are created and queried in a temporary table first before adding them to the data table to ensure that the output is correct.
+These columns are created and queried in a temporary table before being added to the data table, ensuring the output is correct.

 ```
 SELECT start_station_name,